 Huntington Art Gallery

-The entry on the north is deliberately understated providing functional spaces to accommodate visitors with parcels and luggage.
-As is typical in advanced country house architecture of the late 19th century, the real elegance is saved for the private part of the house—the great east-west hall, the large library, drawing rooms, dining room, and the expansive south terrace.
-All these have survived the transformation of the house into a public art gallery in the late 1920s, and have in the recent re-organization of the house been re-emphasized.
-Spaces such as bathrooms, many of the bedrooms, and private sitting rooms, the servants’ wing, were largely lost when the gallery opened to the public in 1928, a year after Henry’s death.
+The entry on the north is deliberately understated, providing functional spaces to accommodate visitors with parcels and luggage.
+As is typical in advanced country house architecture of the late 19th century, the real elegance is saved for the private part of the house—the great east-west hall, the large library, drawing rooms, the dining room, and the expansive south terrace.
+All these survived the transformation of the house into a public art gallery in the late 1920s and, in the recent reorganization of the house, have been reemphasized.
+Spaces—such as bathrooms, many of the bedrooms, private sitting rooms, and the servants’ wing—were largely lost when the gallery opened to the public in 1928, a year after Henry Huntington’s death.